evan-a-blosser-1/Asteroid_Shape_Model_GUI_1.0/README.md

         ![image](https://github.com/evan-a-blosser-1/Asteroid_Shape_Model_GUI_1.0/assets/85218360/0aae3d60-67a4-434b-8a8f-d52984f1683f)

-3. Next just follow the setup you can choose where to install, and if you want a desktop shortcut.
+3. Next, just follow the setup; you can choose where to install, and if you want a desktop shortcut.

    - I recommend creating the shortcut for ease of locating the software.